-Shan’s traditions are nearly held in every month and because Shan strictly believe in Buddhism therefore most of the traditions are stressed in making merit and giving alms.
-The details of Shan important traditions are as follow:
+Shan’s traditions are nearly held every month and because Shan strictly believes in Buddhism, therefore most of the traditions are stressed in making merit and giving alms.
+The details of Shan’s important traditions are as follows:

 Poijati (The Worship of a Sand Pagoda):

 Poijati or The Worship of a Sand Pagoda has been inherited by Shan every year for a long time.
-It is held At Phanon Temple (Reclining Buddha) Mae Hong Son Muang district and other temples in the villages of each district, on the purpose of worship the Buddha and praying for seasonal rainfall.
-It generally held in June, 7 days before the festival commences in the every evening after finishing working the villagers will help together carrying sand to the temple putting it at the provided area of the temple until there is sufficient to build a sand pagoda.
-The villagers will help together again to build the pagoda and decorate it with Shan’s flags, tiers, colorful of rainbows, and various kinds of flowers, at night the lamps are lit brightly and beautifully.
-Now when the day, the villagers will dress themselves in Shan style with beautiful colors to join the festival and bring some sweet, bananas, sugarcanes, rice, foods, flowers, candles, incense, and others to offer at the temple.
+It is held at Wat Phanon Temple (Reclining Buddha) Mae Hong Son Muang district, and other temples in the villages of each district, on the purpose of worshipping the Buddha and praying for seasonal rainfall.
+It is generally held in June, 7 days before the festival commences in the evening, after finishing work, the villagers will help together carrying sand to the temple putting it at the provided area of the temple until there is sufficient to build a sand pagoda.
+The villagers will help together again to build the pagoda and decorate it with Shan’s flags, tiers, colorful rainbows, and various kinds of flowers.
+At night the lamps are lit brightly and beautifully.
+Now when the day comes, the villagers will dress themselves in Shan style with beautiful colors to join the festival and bring some sweets, bananas, sugarcanes, rice, foods, flowers, candles, incense, and others to offer at the temple.
 After that, there will be Buddhist preaching or “Thomleek” in the Shan language, after finishing, offering some food to the monks and having a party to all participants.
 In the afternoon, there will be “Fireballs Procession Contest” before bringing to lit in the field far away from the village.
-The purpose is to warn all the angles to destine for seasonal rainfall.
+The purpose is to warn all angles to disregard seasonal rainfall.

 Poi Learn Sib Ed: